Holiday Stress Management Tips for Autism Families

 3. Switch it up.
 If you become aware of the negative of something or someone, switch it in your brain to a positive.

 4. Share it with others.
 Give at least one compliment or “thank you” daily.
-This can either be directly to someone or simply about your surroundings (I love how quiet the office is today.)
+This can either be directly to someone or simply about your surroundings (ex.: “I love how quiet the office is today.”)
 And if you thank a coworker for a job well done, it may spread to others to recognize great work.

 5. Spare us the drama.
 Commit to not complaining, criticizing or gossiping for one week.
 This exercise may help you to realize how much energy you were spending on negative thoughts.

 We hope these ideas help spark more gratitude in your life.
 But if you find yourself still struggling, please reach out for help!
 The numbers of people experiencing anxiety, depression, and stress is on a constant increase due to what’s happening in our world.
 Don’t go through this alone.
 We always have qualified counselors on staff that may be able to help you.
 Alternatively, consider reaching out to a friend for support.
-Remember – it’s OK to ask for help!
+Remember – it’s okay to ask for help!

 6 Ways to Calm a Child With Autism

-calm child with autism
+child with autism calming strategies

-calm child with autism
+calming strategies for child with autism

-Raising a child with autism brings surprises and challenges.
-One possible difficulty is managing meltdowns.
 While every child has rough moments, for a child on the spectrum meltdowns are different.
 They often happen when the child is overstimulated and cannot communicate why they are upset.
 A valuable way to cope when meltdowns occur is to learn ways to calm a child with autism.
-Through detailed preparation, you and your child will feel more equipped to handle big emotions the next time they experience distress.

 Warning Signs